Bridging the Gap to Real-World Object-Centric Learning: Method

 The \emph{MLP decoder} follows a similar design as the commonly used spatial broadcast decoder~\citep{Watters2019SpatialBD}.
 Each slot is first broadcasted to the number of patches, resulting in a set of $N$ tokens for each slot.
 To make the spatial positions of the tokens identifiable, a learned positional encoding is added to each token.
 The tokens for each slot are then processed token-wise by the same MLP, producing the reconstruction $\hat{\bm{y}}_{k}$ for slot $k$, plus an alpha map $\bm{\alpha}_{k}$ that signifies where the slot is active.
 The final reconstruction $\vy \in \mathbb{R}^{N \times D_\text{feat}}$ is formed by taking a weighted sum across the slots:

 The advantage of this simple design is its computational efficiency: as the MLP is shared across slots and positions, decoding is heavily parallelizable.

 \looseness-1 The \emph{Transformer decoder}~\citep{Vaswani2017Attention} reconstructs features $\vy$ jointly for all slots in an autoregressive manner.
 In particular, the feature at position $n$ is generated while conditioning on the set of previously generated features $\vy_{<n}$ \emph{and} the set of slots $\vz$: $\vy_n = \mathrm{Decoder}(\vy_{<n}; \vz)$.
 This decoder design is more powerful than the MLP decoder as it can maintain global consistency across the reconstruction, which might be needed on more complex data.
-In exchange, it loses the property of independent decoding of slots, often thought to be an architectural bias necessary for object-centric learning.
-However, we find that object-centric slots still emerge in our experiments.
+However, we found several drawbacks of the Transformer decoder: it does not work with training ResNet encoders from scratch, higher resolution target features (see \app{app:subsec:exp-transformer-decoder}), and requires more effort to tune (see \app{app:subsec:exp-decoder-analysis}).
+Thus, we recommend using the MLP decoder as the first choice when applying \dinosaur to a new dataset.
 We note that Transformer decoders have also been previously explored by SLATE~\citep{Singh2022SLATE} and STEVE~\citep{Singh2022STEVE}, but to reconstruct the discrete token map of a VQ-VAE~\citep{Oord2017VQVAE}.

 \paragraph{Evaluation} \looseness=-1Object-centric methods are commonly evaluated by inspecting masks associated with each slots.
 Previous approaches reconstructing to image-level typically use the decoder's alpha mask for this purpose; for the MLP decoder, we also make use of this option.
 The Transformer decoder does not produce an alpha mask.
 Instead, we have two options: the attention masks of Slot Attention (used by SLATE), or the decoder's attention mask over the slots.
 We found that the latter performed better (see \sec{app:subsec:exp-mask-type}), and we use it throughout.
 As the masks from feature reconstruction are of low resolution, we bilinearly resize them to image resolution before comparing them to ground truth masks.